 It is not optimal for any organization to have a separate team on standby, waiting for an incident.
 Therefore, when building a computer security incident response team (CSIRT), you must include existing human resources.
 Such a team is assembled only in the case of an incident but each resource must be aware of their role in the team and the impact that it will have on their everyday work.

-- Technical resources: A cyber incident response team must include people who are able to investigate the incident, work with technical assets, as well as restore/repair affected assets.
+- Technical resources: A cyber incident response team must include people who are able to investigate the incident and identify the root cause, work with technical assets, as well as restore/repair affected systems and other assets and prevent further damage.
 This means that the team must involve your security operations center but also system administrators, IT operations, and in some cases even developers.
 Since this is the personnel that will be handling most of the work involved, they must be aware of priorities and task assignments.
 You must consider the impact of this on business continuity.
 For example, your team must still be able to maintain and secure unaffected systems so that your business does not come to a complete standstill until the incident is resolved.

-- Legal and compliance resources: In the case of many organizations, a cyber incident might have legal consequences as well as affect compliance with GDPR, PCI DSS, HIPAA, and more.
-Therefore, representatives of your legal and compliance departments must also be involved in the CSIRT to assess associated risks (not just security risks).
+- Legal and compliance resources: In the case of many organizations, a cyber incident might involve sensitive data and therefore have legal consequences as well as affect compliance with GDPR, PCI DSS, HIPAA, and more.
+Therefore, representatives of your legal and compliance departments must also be involved in the CSIRT for the purposes of risk assessment (not just limiting to security risks).
 Just as in the case of technical resources, they must be aware of priorities.
 However, to maintain business continuity, it might be impossible to dedicate their full attention to the incident.

 - Communications: Almost every cyber incident will in some way affect external parties.
 For example, your customers, your partners, or the general public (depending on the nature of your organization).
 Therefore, your incident response team has to include resources from your customer service department, public relations, account management, and more.
 Note that clear communication involving public disclosure (including technical details) is good practice and helps your brand image.